twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 Before vedanā arising I practiced ānāpānasati, and when vedanā arose as an example—hotness arising from its nature, and I recited it as anatta, anatta, etc. So my mind became tired.
 When I looked it back, hotness is only known as hotness.
 I didn’t know it as anatta, and only the reciting of anatta existed.

 The instructor of meditation (kammaṭṭhāna-ācariya) had to give the instruction suitable to the character of the student, and not taking everyone as the same.
 People had different knowledge (ñāṇa).
 This was the most important in giving instruction.
 The teacher must give guidance appropriate to the practitioner's shallow or deep knowledge, and his scope, and perspective.
 I wanted to know the nature of cause, and effect.
-The teacher gave me instruction as usual (i.e., fix formula) that the giver, and the receiver were not in accordance with its nature.
+The teacher gave me instruction as usual (i.e., fixed formula) that the giver, and the receiver were not in accordance with its nature.
 It was only reciting as anatta, but I couldn’t bear the pain and aches; because I couldn’t bear the hotness, pain and aches that the mind suffered—So I was reciting it dukkha, dukkha, etc. It was only reciting, and still in suffering.
 It did not disappear, and also not knowing as vedanā.
 From hotness, it changed to stiffness, so I noted it as anicca; once noting the stiffness, it also changed.
 I noted it as anatta, anicca, and recited as dukkha, but I was only knowing of not wanting the pains, and aches.

 Anicca, dukkha and anatta knowledges did not arise and only knowing it as unpleasant.
 For a week I was practicing days and nights, the practice was not developed enough that it made me disappointed.
 It was also not right.
 Therefore, I went to ask the meditation teacher U Nandobasa.
 It was not easy to ask him, because there were many people there.
 He could shave head hair, so I had to wait until my hair was long enough.